ibi-group/otp-middleware/docs/trip-monitoring.md

 The **target date** (`MonitoredTrip.journeyState.targetDate`) is the date a trip is supposed to take place.
 For one-time trips, the target date is simply the date of the trip.
 For recurring trips, the target date is the next occurrence of the trip, based on the days the trip is being monitored.

-Note that holidays are not supported yet.
+[!NOTE] Holidays are not yet supported for trip monitoring.

 During trip monitoring, a **matching itinerary** is fetched from OTP using the query parameters from which the original itinerary was obtained.
 A matching itinerary looks similar to the saved itinerary, however, the itinerary date